Title in succession: 9th

 3. Arfio Filippo Testaferrata, (1823-77)., dunm.

-4. Publio Testaferrata, (1821-...),married Regina Galizia, with issue.
+4. Publio Testaferrata, (1821-...),married Regina Galizia,

 4.1.
 Augusto Gregorio Testaferrata, (1850-

 5. Asteria Testaferrata, married 1843 to Major Cavarra, with